 The computer’s native color space, which is the color system for

 capturing and displaying images.
 For printing on paper, the CMYK

 Registered trademark symbol

-Designated by ® (the circled “R”), is a symbol used to provide
+Designated by ® (the circled “R”), a symbol used to provide

 notice that the preceding mark is a trademark or service mark that

-has been registered with the U.S. Patent and Trademarks Office.
+has been registered with the U.S. Patent and Trademark Office.